https://alliedhealth.ouhsc.edu/Prospective-Students Parent Page: Prospective Students id: 5462 Active Page: Doctor of Physical Therapy (DPT) id:5557

 Exercise Science I PHTH 8192 2

-Orthopedic Mgmt UE Dysfunction PHTH 8274 4
+Orthopedic Concepts and Management of Upper Extremity Dysfunction PHTH 8274 4

 Spring Semester